Ruth Ann Steinhagen: Influence

-As one of the first instances of what later became known as stalker crimes, the incident for several years "had a profoundly anti-aphrodisiacal effect on traveling athletes", according to The Boston Globe.
-It prompted a magazine article from sports writer Al Stump entitled "Baseball's Biggest Headache— Dames!"
-It was fictionalized as one of the inspirations for the 1952 baseball book The Natural, which was made into a like-named film in 1984, where actress Barbara Hershey played the role inspired by Steinhagen.
+As one of the first known instances of what later became known as stalker crimes, the incident for several years "had a profoundly anti-aphrodisiacal effect on traveling athletes", according to The Boston Globe.
+It prompted a magazine article from the sportswriter Al Stump entitled "Baseball's Biggest Headache— Dames!"
+It is believed to have been one of Bernard Malamud's inspirations for his 1952 novel The Natural, later made into a like-named film in 1984, in which the actress Barbara Hershey played a role analogous to Steinhagen's story.
 In 1992, Steinhagen's was the oldest incident among 83 incorporated into "Preventing Assassination", a Secret Service study of celebrity and political assassinations.
-The story of Steinhagen and Waitkus was referenced in two episodes of Archer, "Once Bitten" in 2013, and "Robert De Niro" in 2019.
+The story of Steinhagen and Waitkus was referenced in two episodes of Archer, "Once Bitten" (2013) and "Robert De Niro" (2019).
 In "Once Bitten," although the character resembling Steinhagen is instead named "Ruth Anne Litzenberger," the main protagonist hallucinates a similar incident wherein he is the victim.
 In "Robert De Niro," the main protagonist references the story of Waitkus in response to being told that he was shot by a "crazy woman."

+In 2002, the American folk musician Chuck Brodsky released an album,The Baseball Ballads, that included a song entitled "The Unnatural Shooting of Eddie Waitkus."
+It recounted the incident in a wry tone reminiscent of Bob Dylan's "Hurricane."

-The incident, which required four surgeries, is said to have influenced Waitkus' career and probably his personal life as well, as his baseball statistics after the shooting were never the same, (Note: During his truncated 1949 season, Waitkus recorded career highs for batting average, on-base percentage, and slugging percentage.) and he developed a great concern that others might not understand why he had visited Steinhagen's room.
+The incident, which required four surgeries, is said to have influenced Waitkus's career and probably his personal life as well, as his baseball statistics after the shooting were never the same, (Note: During his truncated 1949 season, Waitkus recorded career highs for batting average, on-base percentage, and slugging percentage.) and he developed a great concern that others might not understand why he had visited Steinhagen's room.
 He also, according to Meyer, developed a drinking problem after the incident.
 Waitkus died in a Boston hospital in 1972 from esophageal cancer, aged 53.